adamblvck/iching-wilhelm-dataset/README.md

 ~~~

-## Lincense & Usage
+## License & Usage

 The I-Ching Wilhelm Translation is in public domain as of 2020, making this text freely available to all.

-If you want to use `iching_willhelm_translation.json`, please do so at your own risk.
+If you want to use `iching_willhelm_translation.json`, please do so at your own risk, and take a peak at the MIT license.

 *Adam Blvck*